|Tree on fire, in my backyard|

 Thomas Merton learned that "the epiphany of God in time can come to us at any moment, anywhere, whether we are praying or not.
 It can come at work, on the road, in any situation, because it is a deep and secret movement of the divine spirit within our own, the felt sense of God's own self-discovery in us."
 (Kathleen Deignan, Thomas Merton: A Book of Hours, 34)

-But it doesn't just come to anybody.
+It doesn't just come to anybody.
 It comes to the prepared.
 It comes to those in relationship with God.
-Ongoing engagement in the spiritual disciplines as a way of connection-maintenance makes us more susceptible to God-interruptions.
+Ongoing engagement in the spiritual disciplines, as a way of connection-maintenance, makes us more susceptible to God-interruptions.

 "The life of contemplation prepares us for such intervals of divine encounter, creating a new experience of time: "le temps vierge" - one's own time felt at once abundant fullness and profound emptiness."
 (Ib., 34-35)